scrambledeggs/cookbook/policies/setting-up-alarms.md

 We’ll monitor key Lambda and X-Ray metrics to ensure everything is running smoothly:

-1. **Lambda Function Error Rate**
-   If Lambda functions fail, we need to be alerted.
+1. **Lambda Function Error Rate**: If Lambda functions fail, we need to be alerted.
    - **Metric**: `AWS/Lambda - Errors`
    - **Threshold**: Trigger an alarm if the error rate exceeds **1%** for 5 minutes.

-2. **X-Ray Faults**
-   Monitor X-Ray for fault rates to catch errors in distributed services.
+2. **X-Ray Faults**: Monitor X-Ray for fault rates to catch errors in distributed services.
    - **Metric**: `AWS/XRay - FaultCount`
    - **Threshold**: Trigger an alarm if **more than 30% fault rate** are detected.

-3. **Invocations**
-   Keep an eye on the number of Lambda invocations to monitor service activity.
+3. **Invocations**: Keep an eye on the number of Lambda invocations to monitor service activity.
    - **Metric**: `AWS/Lambda - Invocations`
    - **Threshold**: Set a threshold based on the expected normal volume of invocations.